DomaCom Newsletter – June 2015

 As an additional benefit for DomaCom Accredited Advisers, we are offering a complimentary e-book titled “A Practical Guide on How to Build a Referral Based Business” from Jim Prigg of KnowledgeMaster.

 KnowledgeMaster offers a wide range of practice management manuals, so if you’re a DomaCom Accredited Adviser you can access these at a substantial 50% discount.
-Click on the following link to access this offer: http://www.knowledgemaster.com.au/domacom/.
+Take a look at the Knowledge Masters DomaCom offer.

 DomaCom supports Positivity for Planners